Teacher looking at sheets with visuals on them

 • graphic organisers

-Assess and/or consult with specialists about the student’s comprehension skills.
-This will help you to determine which information should be presented visually for the learner, e.g., an academic concept or instructions.
+Assessing and/or consulting with specialists about the student’s comprehension skills will help you to determine which information should be presented visually for the learner, e.g., an academic concept or instructions.

 Use this information to help you to select the best forms of representation: objects, photographs, drawings or words/written material or a combination of these formats.